eitanyehuda/coinChaser/README.md

 # coinChaser
-Snake game - by Eitan Yehuda
+Coin Chaser game - by Eitan Yehuda

 Description:
 Begin game by pressing space key or enter.
-The objective of this 2 player game is to move your character around using arrow keys for player 1 or WASD for player 2 and get more coins then your opponent.
+The objective of this 2 player game is to move your character around using arrow keys for player 1 or WASD for player 2 and get more coins than your opponent.
 There are two rounds and each round has a different layout and lasts a minute.
 Game ends when time for second round finishes.
 Sound effects are included.
 Game over screen displays which player won. press
 Esc button or close window to exit game.